mohammad-agus/mohammad-agus/README.md

 ###

 <p align="left">My name is Agus.
-I'm a data analyst with 4 years of experience in operations and supply chain management of a retail company.  <br>I'm deepening my understanding of predictive analytics, machine learning, and Python.</p>
+I'm a data analyst with 4 years of experience in operations and supply chain management of a retail company.  <br>I'm currently deepening my understanding of predictive analytics, machine learning, and Python.</p>

 ###